CrossID/website/content/crossid/about-crossid.md

 toc: false
 ---

-CrossID is a suite of hybrid identity management services
+CrossID is a suite of hybrid resource management services.

-## What does CrossID aims to solve?

-There are multiple challenges when it comes to people and their access to organization applications, the product aims to answer the following questions:

-- Do you have a cross application, centralized view of users and access rights ?
-- Do you know who is the owner of users on your applications?
-- Do you record the changes of users and access rights?
-- Do you have a secured, automated flow for granting access to users?
-- Do you perform access review from time to time in order to reduce excessive access rights ?
+## About

+CrossID is a resource management platform where a resource can be virtually anything that can be represented as a data document.